AbhiramKrishnaM/AbhiramKrishnaM/README.md

 <a href='https://twitter.com/AbhiramKrishnaM'><img align='left' alt="twitter" src="https://github.com/AbhiramKrishnaM/AbhiramKrishnaM/blob/master/assets/twitter.svg" height='18px'/></a>
 <br/>

-Hey there!
-I'm a tech-savvy, self-taught software developer with a Computer Science degree under my belt.
-Full-stack engineering is my jam and I'm always on the lookout for new technology to sink my teeth into.
-My passion for computers and tech is insatiable and I love learning new things and improving my skills.
-Right now, I'm focused on mastering Docker, Elixr, and React.
-I'm also super excited about the world of Solidity and the possibilities of decentralized tech.
-I believe these advancements have the power to change the world for the better and I'm always looking for opportunities to grow and learn in this field.
-In short, I'm dedicated to staying ahead of the curve in the tech industry and always hungry for new challenges.
-Let's build something amazing together!
+Hi there!
+I'm a tech-savvy software developer with a degree in Computer Science.
+Full-stack engineering is my passion and I'm always eager to explore new technologies.
+Currently, I'm honing my skills in Docker, Elixr, and React.

+I'm also excited about the potential of decentralized technologies, particularly in the realm of Solidity.
+I believe these advancements can make a positive impact and I'm constantly seeking opportunities to learn and grow in this field.

+I strive to stay ahead of the tech industry and am always up for a challenge.
+Let's work together to create something amazing!

 <br/>
 <br/>